kidfearless/SboxQuirks/README.md

 The `Entity.Scale` property doesn't determine the size of the entity, it more so determines it's mass. see `Entity.PhysicsBody.Mass`.
 You must change `Entity.LocalScale` in order to change how the client size.

-You can access private fields, properties, and methods using reflection, and optimize them by compiling a delegate from `MethodInfo.CreateDelegate()`.
+You can access private properties, and methods using reflection, and optimize them by compiling a delegate from `MethodInfo.CreateDelegate()`.
 Current performance with this is up to 12-24 times slower than accessing a property directely so still avoid it when possible.

 You cannot iterate through types in an assembly as the Assembly class is blocked.